martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

     (asdf:load-system :readable)  ; Load the "readable" library

 In older versions of ASDF, you needed to use <tt>(asdf:oos 'asdf:load-op :readable)</tt>.
 However, if your ASDF is so old that it doesn't include <tt>asdf:load-system</tt>, you should consider upgrading to ASDF 3.
+For a discussion of the many advantages of ASDF version 3, ee [ASDF 3, or Why Lisp is Now an Acceptable Scripting Language](http://fare.tunes.org/files/asdf3/asdf3-2014.html).

 After you've loaded the readable library, you can use it.
 Generally, you run (readable:enable-...) where "..." selects the readable notation you want to use.
 E.G., (readable:enable-sweet) enables sweet-expression processing as described below.
 The text below will show the various options.
 When you're all done, you can use (readable:disable-readable) to restore the readtable to the state before you enabled any readable notations.
 You can enable a different readable notation at any time; you don't need to disable the current notation first.